 Certain subjects are harder to transfer to online learning.
 An example of this is where lab work is a part of the course.
 However, even these courses are developing ways to teach using simulators.

-It’s true; most people would love to be in a position to take a year out of work and spend that time returning to university on a full-time, in-person Master’s degree.
-However, future employers and hiring managers will not have any preference for where the learning took place.
+While it is true, most people would love to be in a position to take a year out of work and spend that time returning to university on a full-time, in-person Master’s degree, future employers and hiring managers will not have any preference for where the learning took place.

 Courses that have been designed specifically for learning online are, in some ways, better for learning than a traditional brick-and-mortar environment.
 The advance in general internet speeds and technology means that modern learning platforms are immersive and engaging.